commit-live-students/time_series_102_project/q03_time_plot/README.md

-# time plot using matplotlib
+# Time plot using matplotlib

 Visualizing is the key to extract insights from the data.
 We will use matplotlib plot command to visualize the data.